Broke Shamokin, Pennsylvania, seeks state crutch that few cast off

-HARRISBURG, Pennsylvania (Reuters) - Shamokin, Pennsylvania, tucked away in the coal country about 120 miles northwest of Philadelphia, has $800,000 of unpaid bills and can’t get a loan from a bank.
+HARRISBURG, Pennsylvania, May 2 (Reuters) - Shamokin, Pennsylvania, tucked away in the coal country about 120 miles northwest of Philadelphia, has $800,000 of unpaid bills and can’t get a loan from a bank.
 It’s so broke, the gas service to city hall was temporarily cut off last month.

 So the council for the city of 7,000 residents has agreed to seek entry to a state financial oversight program dating from 1987 that facilitates access to credit and permits the levying of certain taxes.
 Now, though, some lawmakers say the program is more like a trap than a benefit: municipalities get into it, and few get out.